radius-project/radius/docs/content/getting-started/tutorial/webapp/index.md

 ## Before you begin

-This is a tutorial that will teach you how to use Radius to deploy a web application from first principles.
-As part of this tutorial you will learn the basic syntax of the Bicep language as well as the concepts of the Radius application model.
-No prior knowledge of Radius is needed, this tutorial will cover the basics.
+This tutorial will teach you how to use Radius to deploy a web application from first principles.
+You will learn

+- the concepts of the Radius application model
+- the basic syntax of the Bicep language

+No prior knowledge of Radius or [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/bicep-overview) is needed.

 ## Prerequisites

-To begin this tutorial you should have already completed the following steps:

 - [Install Radius CLI]({{< ref install-cli.md >}})
 - [Create a Radius environment]({{< ref create-environment.md >}})
 - [(recommended) Install Visual Studio Code](https://code.visualstudio.com/)
    - The [Radius VSCode extension]({{< ref "install-cli.md#2-install-custom-vscode-extension" >}}) provides syntax highlighting, completion, and linting.
+   - You can also complete this tutorial with any basic text editor.

-## Understanding the application
+## Overview of the tutorial application

-The application you will be deploying is a web application with a database.
-There are two components:
+You will be deploying a *To-Do List* web application.
+It will have two Radius *components*:

-- A *To-Do List* containerized web application written in Node.JS
+- A containerized web application written in Node.JS ("webapp")
-- An Azure CosmosDB database
+- An Azure CosmosDB database ("db")

-Here is a diagram of the complete application:

 <img src="./todoapp-diagram.png" width=400 alt="Simple app diagram">

-### Web appliation
+### Web application

-The web application (`todoapp`) is a single-page-application (SPA) with a Node.JS backend.
-The SPA sends requests HTTP requests to the Node.JS backend to read and store a lost of *todo* items.
+The example web application (`todoapp`) is a single-page-application (SPA) with a Node.JS backend.
+The SPA sends requests HTTP requests to the Node.JS backend to read and store *todo* items.

 The web application listens on port 3000 for HTTP requests.